 • Hydro/coco: adjust to 5.5–6.5

-If pH is off, adding more nutrients will not solve the issue.
+If pH is off, adding more nutrients will not solve the issue and you will need to manually change the pH level using pH up or down products.

 Step 2: Add Magnesium